nikhilnair31/pisswash/README.md

 ## Todo

+- [ ] Update kidney stone and dehydration logic
+- [ ] Add speed boost, pee force and small bit of pee on passing kidney stone
+- [ ] Add booze, puke and blood for stains; each with different effects
+- [ ] Add water bottle, beer, whiskey and mystery shots; each with different effects
+- [ ] Add variety for QTEs (maybe different keys to mash each time?)
 - [ ] Stop fountain working when not in range
-- [ ] Add scoring system
+- [ ] Change the fountain thing to fill only while holding down E key
-- [ ] Add a stain manager to check if all cleaned
+- [ ] Polish UI
 - [ ] Add screen color flash red on slap
-- [ ] Add water fountain, water bottle, beer, shots and more with each different feature
-- [ ] Change the fountain thing to fill only while holding down E key

 ## Done

+- [x] Add hazards and damage health
+- [x] Fix updated score system
+- [x] Add scoring system
+- [x] Add a stain manager to check if all cleaned
 - [x] Reset effects on game over
 - [x] Add screen shake
 - [x] Add actual stun on slap